Introduction to R and Reproducible Research

 The presenter Cameron Patrick, a consultant for the Statistical Consulting Centre in the School of Mathematics & Statistics.
 Cameron is also consult to industry and government.

 Cameron has over a decade of experience using R, both in academic research and in a commercial setting, and worked as a software developer in a data-intensive industry prior to becoming a statistician.

-This is a two day online workshop, spread out over four mornings presented online via Zoom.
-Each day will consist of two approximately equal-length sessions; the first session of the day will commence at 9:00 a.m. and the final session will end at approximately 12:30 p.m.
+This is a two day workshop.
+Each day will consist of two approximately equal-length sessions; the first session of the day will commence at 9:00 a.m. and the final session will end at approximately 5 p.m.
 The sessions will mix lecture presentations with practical work; tutorial help will be readily available.

 The statistical package R will be used in the course, along with companion software including RStudio, R Markdown, ggplot2 and the ‘tidyverse’ collection of packages.
-Participants will use R and RStudio on their personal computer (Windows, Mac or Linux) during to the course.
+Participants are welcome to use R and RStudio on their personal computer (Windows, Mac or Linux) during to the course but a PC will be available in Wilson computer lab for use.
 Installation instructions will be sent out via email prior to the course commencing.

 No prior experience with R is necessary.

 Most of this course assumes little statistical knowledge.
 However, some statistical concepts will be employed and may be introduced with less detail or rigour than a statistics-focused course.
 Background knowledge equivalent to an introductory statistics course will be beneficial but not necessary.

 “Very useful and I wish I had had the opportunity at the start of my PhD.
 I tried a few ways of learning R early on but this was more complete and organised and provides a good launching pad to continue.”